Configuring an SMTP Security Policy

 Combining controls

 Controls are ANDed: a message must satisfy every enabled requirement to be accepted.
-The following policy requires that the sender connects from an approved IP range, passes SPF, and signs the message with DKIM:

 {